sylhare/Type-on-Strap/_posts/2020-03-24-contextual.markdown

 layout: post
 title:  "BERT, ELMo, & GPT-2: How contextual are contextualized word representations?"
 short-summary: "Geometric properties of contextualized word representations and what that says about how contextualized they are."
-summary: "We study the geometric properties of contextualized word representations and find that: (1) they are anisotropic; (2) they are highly context-specific in upper layers; (3) on average, less than 5% of the variance in a word's contextualized representations can be explained by a static embedding."
+summary: "Incorporating context into word embeddings has proven to be a watershed idea in NLP.
+Replacing static vectors with **contextualized word representations** has led to significant improvements on virtually every NLP task.
+In this blog post we study the geometric properties of contextualized word representations and find surprising conclusions."

 feature-img: "assets/img/posts/2020-03-24-contextual/teaser.png"
 thumbnail: "assets/img/posts/2020-03-24-contextual/teaser.png"
 author: <a href='https://kawine.github.io/'>Kawin Ethayarajh</a>